-Upon receipt of the parties' joint motion to vacate pursuant to 28 U.S.C. § 2225, (Dk.
-102), the court requested the parties to brief the application of United States v.
+When it received the parties' joint motion to vacate pursuant to 28 U.S.C. § 2225 in Mulay, the court requested the parties to brief the application of United States v.
 Brooks, 751 F.3d at 1205-06, on a circumstance not addressed in their motion.
-Mr. Mulay's criminal threat conviction and sentence occurred not in 2005 as stated in their motion, but in 1995.
-Thus, it occurred before the Kansas Sentencing Guideline scheme adopted in June of 2002 that was discussed in Brooks as the "unusual criminal sentencing scheme [that] lies at the heart of the current dispute," 751 F.3d at 1205.
-The parties have now filed a joint brief taking the position that the holding and rationale in Brooks does "not turn on the date of the prior conviction" and that "there is no material difference between the Kansas sentencing scheme applicable in 1995 and the Kansas sentencing scheme applicable in 2002."
-(Dk.
-105).
-The parties' filing does not address in any detail the Tenth Circuit precedent leading up to Brooks.
-Nor does it provide any explanation or construction of Brooks that incorporates the panel's opening statement about Kansas's "unusual" sentencing scheme.
+Namely, Mr. Mulay's criminal threat conviction and sentence occurred in 1995 before the Kansas Sentencing Guideline scheme adopted in June of 2002 that was discussed in Brooks as the "unusual criminal sentencing scheme [that] lies at the heart of the current dispute," 751 F.3d at 1205.
+The parties filed a joint brief in Mulay taking the position that the holding and rationale in Brooks does "not turn on the date of the prior conviction" and that "there is no material difference between the Kansas sentencing scheme applicable in 1995 and the Kansas sentencing scheme applicable in 2002."
+The parties' filing did not address in any detail the Tenth Circuit precedent leading up to Brooks.
+Nor did it provide any explanation or construction of Brooks that incorporates the panel's opening statement about Kansas's "unusual" sentencing scheme.
+Presumably, counsel here would make the same arguments they made in Mr. Mulay's case in asserting that the date of the Kansas conviction is not significant in applying Brooks.
+Thus, the court will republish the balance of its legal analysis from its order filed under seal in Mr. Mulay's case.

-Despite the parties' position that the date of Mr. Mulay's Kansas conviction is not significant in applying Brooks, the Tenth Circuit's decision indicates otherwise.
+Despite the parties' position that the date of the defendant's Kansas conviction is not significant in applying Brooks, the Tenth Circuit's decision indicates otherwise.
 It quotes how Kansas's adoption of a sentencing scheme in June 6, 2002, involved "new sentencing provisions" that "eradicate[d] the trial court's discretion to sentence a defendant to an upward departure."
 751 F.3d at 1205-06.
-It expressly fixes its holding within the parameters of

-"Kansas's rather unusual criminal sentencing scheme [that] lies at the heart of the current dispute."
+It expressly fixes its holding within the parameters of "Kansas's rather unusual criminal sentencing scheme [that] lies at the heart of the current dispute."
 751 F.3d at 1205-06.
 Should we expect that a court would open with such points about a unique sentencing scheme and the date of its adoption and not have a reason for doing so?
 On its face, the Brooks decision stands for an interpretation and application of the unusual sentencing scheme adopted in Kansas in June of 2002.
 The parties do not present any tenable arguments for construing Brooks as reaching back to an earlier sentencing scheme.
 The court believes this reading of Brooks is consistent not only with the Tenth Circuit decisions leading up to Brooks but also with the holding in Brooks.